 Being scooped by rivals is especially risky for your top candidates.
 One recommended solution is to assign a “decide-by date” for candidates.
 This way you can focus your immediate time and attention first to the top-tier prospects, then to the second-tier prospects, and so on.

-If you aren’t categorizing your prospects into tiers, type of jobs, or other characteristics, you risk being drowned by an overwhelming number of candidates whose details you won’t remember.
+Categorize your prospects into tiers, type of jobs, or other characteristics.
+Otherwise, you risk drowning in an overwhelming number of candidates whose details you won’t remember.
 It may seem intuitive that a slow hiring process improves the quality of those you hire because you have more time to gather information and feedback before deciding.
 However, there is a trade-off as well.
 Slow hiring can also have the opposite effect because the longer you take, the lower the quality of new hires will be.

 If you take too long to hire, you may have to pay new hires more because they will be bid on.